couetilc/react-social-icons/README.md

 <SocialIcon target="_blank" href="www.github.com" />
 ```

+# Contributing

+## formatting code

+run `./cli fmt` to get `./cli test:fmt` to pass.

+## writing tests

+you must write a unit test for your feature. add it to `test/unit/cases.js`. while you are developing, practice tdd using `./cli test:src` to have vitest rerun tests when source code changes.

+when you're finished developing your feature, run `pnpm test` until you get all tests to pass.

+once completed, you are ready to make a pull request

+## making a pull request

+idk yet

 # TODO

-- OK I have several things here
-  - main package
 - example page for the documentation website (and for local development, although I should change that?)

-- need to make forward refs work.
+* publishing. how much can I automate to be done from command line, and/or
+    activated by github actions.

 - linting for json files in db/